 On the night of 01.08.1998, Sapan Dhawan handed over his Maruti Zen and its keys to Taj Mahal Hotel.
 The Maruti Zen was stolen.
-United India Insurance [Vehicle-Insurer/Subsequent Subrogee] and Sapan Dhawan [Vehicle-Owner/Subsequent Subrogor] sought compensation for ‘deficiency in service’ from Taj Mahal Hotel.
+United India Insurance [Vehicle-Insurer/Subsequent Subrogee] and Sapan Dhawan [Vehicle-Owner/Subsequent Subrogor] sought compensation for ‘deficiency in service’.
 The manner in which the Maruti Zen was stolen revealed Taj Mahal Hotel was responsible for the same, with or without the exemption clause.

 “The liability of hotel owners for the loss of, or damage to goods of their guest has come up before this Court for the first time.
 We will be confining our discussion to liability of hotels for vehicles of guests handed over to them for valet parking.

 We find that the imposition of strict liability for loss or damage to vehicles of guests is overly burdensome in today’s context.
 If the hotel is made strictly liable without proof of negligence on its part, it may lead to grave injustice.
 The hotel owner is presumed to be liable for loss or damage to the vehicle of the guest upon his failure to return the same.
 However, he has an opportunity to exonerate himself by proving that the loss did not arise due to negligence or fault on his part or that of his servants.

 Taj Mahal Hotel has failed to discharge its burden of disproving the prima facie case of negligence against it.
 It has not explained why its failure to return the Maruti Zen to Sapan Dhawan was not on account on account of fault or negligence on its part.
 Thus, liability should be affixed due to want of requisite care.”